 The Independent Placenta Encapsulation Network

 IPEN is an International placenta remedies training provider for birth professionals wishing to further their education in post-natal placenta services for new mothers.
 Our goal is to ensure new mothers around the World have access to affordable, safe and effective placenta remedy services by caring professionals who nurture and respect their choice to benefit from their placenta after birth.

 As seen on

-In late 2009, IPEN director and lead training Instructor Lynnea Shrief was the first to offer placenta encapsulation services to mothers in the Greater London area in 2008.
-She began training midwives and doulas in her home in Surrey.
-Lynnea and her team of IPEN instructors have trained over 250 women and men globally.
+IPEN director and lead training Instructor Lynnea Shrief was the first to offer placenta encapsulation services to mothers in the Greater London area in 2008.
+She began training midwives and doulas in placenta remedy preparation from 2009.
+Lynnea and her team of IPEN instructors have trained over 350 women and men globally.
 Donna Taylor took over directorship of IPEN in December 2019.
-IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way our modern world views this precious, powerful organ.
+IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way people view this precious, powerful organ.

-IPEN's new and improved 3 part program, launched in summer 2015, combines an interactive online theory course and personal hands-on practical training with one of our 7 IPEN Instructors located in 4 different countries.
+IPEN's 4 part training program for birth professionals combines an interactive online theory course and personal hands-on practical training with one of our 5 IPEN Instructors located in 3 different countries.
 We also guide you through food safety and infection control training with reputable third party organisations online.
 Six months of after-training support with our Instructors provides new Specialists with all the help they need to plant their feet firmly in the placenta services industry.